khalenanassers-beep/BMW-used-cars-sales-analysis/README.md

 6. Boxplots
 - Boxplots for each numeric variable
 - Boxplots of numeric variables by fuel type
-7. Dive on Milage and Fuel Type
+7. Dive on Mileage and Fuel Type